edyp-lab/omXplore/README.md

 `omXplore` is a [Bioconductor
 package](http://bioconductor.org/packages/omXplore) that provides
 functions for the visualization and the statistical analysis of proteomics data.
-It can deal with common Bioconductor formats suwh as as Msnset, `QFeatures`, `MultiAssayExperiment`.
+It can deal with common Bioconductor formats such as as Msnset, `QFeatures`, `MultiAssayExperiment`.

 It is also possible to write your own plot modules so as to embed it into